It’s pumpkin pieeeeee tiiiiiimme.

 - Serve with coconut whipped cream and an additional sprinkle of cinnamon, nutmeg, and/or pumpkin pie spice (optional).
 Store leftovers in the refrigerator up to 3 days, though best when fresh.

 *Cornstarch is best in this recipe as arrowroot can give a gummy texture.
 Stick with cornstarch if at all possible, or try another thickener of choice.

 *Crust adapted from my go-to Almond Oat Crust.

-*Nutrition information is a rough estimate for 1 of 9 bars without coconut whipped cream.
+*Nutrition information is a rough estimate calculated without coconut whipped cream.